mohamedabenalla/MuonDetector/README.md

 - Configure Raspberry Pi to allow for external communication
 - Set up Raspberry Pi Camera adding a scintillator over the camera or substitutes such as reflective tape
 - Set up Cron Scheduling with launcher.sh to execute bash script every minute

+Additional

+-My Personal Research Paper into Muon Detection is included in Adjacent Research